 Mutations Occur All Across The Galaxy

-utations happen in three main ways: there is substitution, indels (stands for insertion or deletion)and frameshifts.
+Mutations happen in three main ways: there is a substitution, indels (stands for insertion or deletion), and frameshifts.
 They are exactly how they sound.
-A substitution merely subsaitutes one letter for another.
+A substitution merely substitutes one letter for another.
 Indels may either del some DNA or innnnssseeeerrrttt some DNA into a sequence.

 Insertions and deletions can cause what are known as frameshift mutations.
 DNA is read in words no bigger than three letters (small vocabulary I know).
 In a frameshift mutation, the mutation ends up altering how the words are read.
 For instance, if we have an indel (insertion or deletion) of one single letter of DNA this will shift the whole reading frame over.
 Suppose we have the DNA sequence OBI-WAN KEN OBI with a deletion at the first letter we get a frameshift BIW ANK ENO BI.
 A single letter frameshift in Princess Leia’s message would have destroyed the whole franchise!

 We are nowhere near being able to clone a whole army to fight our wars, but we have found some bacteria that have “desirable traits” similar to that of Clone Force 99.

 The “Hunter” Microbe: Magnetotactic Bacteria

 Hunter was the leader of the Clone Force 99.
 His special mutation?
 Enhanced senses.
 He was able to feel the electromagnetic signals, giving him a reliable lay of the enemy's land and the ability to sense what’s coming.
 And like any good leader, he was also charged with keeping the peace in his squadron.